-- 11.1 Accurate and timely record keeping is an important part of the school's accountability to children and their families and will help us in meeting our key responsibility to respond appropriately to welfare concerns about children. - 11.2 All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing.
-Information will be kept confidential and stored securely. - 11.3 Records will include: - a clear and comprehensive summary of the concern
+11.1 Accurate and timely record keeping is an important part of the school's accountability to children and their families and will help us in meeting our key responsibility to respond appropriately to welfare concerns about children.

 1 Children aged 12 or over may generally be expected to have sufficient understanding.
 Younger children may also have sufficient understanding.
 All people aged 16 and over are presumed, in law, to have the capacity to give or withhold their consent, unless there is evidence to the contrary.